 - El Faro incident

-- Doomed El Fargo Captain Ignored 3 Hurricane Warnings Then Told Crew: ‘I’m not Leaving You’
+- Doomed El Fargo Captain Ignored 3 Hurricane Warnings Then Told Crew: ‘I’m Not Leaving You’

 - “Incredibly moving” audio from Ek Faro’s final hour

-In VDR transcript accessed by NTSB, when Captain Davidson returned on the bridge just three hours before the sinking, this is what he said about the heavy seas
+In the VDR transcript accessed by NTSB, when Captain Davidson returned on the bridge just three hours before the sinking, this is what he said about the heavy seas

-“this is every day in Alaska, this is what it’s like.”
+“This is every day in Alaska, this is what it’s like.”

 Get it what I am trying to say?
 He had not declared the emergency yet.
 Not to himself, not to anyone.